bongiozzo/musica_mustdie/output/band_joestump.md

 # Joe Stump

+(guitar virtuoso in a way of Y.Malmsteen)

-Дискография
+## Дискография

-"Guitar Dominance" 1993, Instrumental
+### "Guitar Dominance" 1993, Instrumental

+01. Prince Of Darkness
+02. In For The Kill
+03. Paganini's Revenge
+04. Strat Attack
+05. The Ultraviolence
+06. Jetaime
+07. Behind The 8 Ball
+08. Survival Of The Fastest
+09. Breakneck Boogie
+10. Farewell To Truth

-"NIGHT OF THE LIVING SHRED" 1994, Instrumental "Supersonic Shred Machine" 1996, Instrumental
+### "NIGHT OF THE LIVING SHRED" 1994, Instrumental

+"Prestissimo"
+"Facemelter"
+"Heavy Handed"
+"Night of the Living Shred"
+"Texas Chainsaw Boogie"
+"The Jimi Stomp"
+"Never Forgotten"
+"Timeless"
+"Chasing the Jack"
+"The Sorcerer's Apprentice"
+"Chop Shop Serenade"

+### "Supersonic Shred Machine" 1996, Instrumental

+01. Demon's Eye
+02. Wrecking Machine
+03. R.B.N.C.S.F.
+No. II
+04. Lost Soul
+05. Tornado Watch
+06. Where No Man Shred
+07. Backstabber
+08. The Need for Speed
+09. Fall From Grace
+10. The Dark Gift

-"Rapid Fire Rondo" 1998, Instrumental
+### "Rapid Fire Rondo" 1998, Instrumental

+01. Rapid Fire Rondo
+02. Echo Andante
+03. Thrill of the Chase
+04. End on an Era
+05. Speedball Sonatina
+06. Shreddine in Shuffle
+07. Unrelenting
+08. Dominance Factor
+09. Eurotrashed
+10. Pharaoh's Delight

-"Shooting Hemlock -"Clockwatcher"" 1999, Instrumental "Second Coming" 1999, Heavy Metal
+### "Shooting Hemlock -"Clockwatcher"" 1999, Instrumental

+### "Second Coming" 1999, Heavy Metal

+01:22  Sonata Hypnotica
+06:13  Devil's Playground
+07:37  You Turn My World Around
+06:24  Hold On To Your Dreams
+05:21  Speed Kills
+01:54  Enchanted Sleep
+06:13  All Things Must End
+07:41  Take Your Life
+05:25  Change
+08:58  Hell And Back
+02:45  Tapping Toccata

 ## Отношения с другими группами